-H&M has a matrix organisation in which country managers and the members of the executive management team report directly to the Managing Director (see section on control environment).
-The matrix organisation consists of the sales countries, headed by the country managers, and the Group functions/central departments for which the heads of department on the executive management team are responsible.
+H&M has a matrix organisation in which country managers and the members of the executive management team report directly to the CEO (see section on control environment).
+The matrix organisation consists of the sales countries, which are headed by the country managers, and the group functions/central departments, for which the heads of department on the executive management team have responsibility.

-GUIDELINES FOR REMUNERATION TO SENIOR EXECUTIVES
+GUIDELINES FOR REMUNERATION OF SENIOR EXECUTIVES

-In accordance with the Swedish Companies Act the 2013 Annual General Meeting adopted guidelines for remuneration of senior executives within H&M. To view the full guidelines please refer to the Administration Report on pages 54-55 of the H&M Annual Report 2013.
+In accordance with the Swedish Companies Act, the 2014 annual general meeting adopted guidelines for remuneration of senior executives within H&M. To view the full guidelines please refer to the administration report on pages 62-63 of H&M's annual report for 2014.

-H&M has no remuneration committee since the Board of Directors deems it more appropriate for the entire Board to carry out the tasks of a remuneration committee.
-The Board prepares proposals for guidelines for remuneration to senior executives and these proposals are presented at the Annual General Meetings.
+H&M has no remuneration committee since the board of directors deems it more appropriate for the entire board to carry out the tasks of a remuneration committee.
+The board prepares proposed guidelines for remuneration to senior executives and these proposals are presented at the annual general meetings.

-The Board decides on the Managing Director's salary according to the guidelines adopted at the 2013 AGM.
-The terms of employment for other senior executives are decided by the Managing Director and the Chairman of the Board.
-No severance pay agreements exist within H&M other than for the Managing Director.
+The board decides on the CEO's salary according to the guidelines adopted at the 2014 AGM.
+The terms of employment for other senior executives are decided by the CEO and the chairman of the board.
+No severance pay agreements exist within H&M other than for the CEO $\,$

-Before the 2013 Annual General Meeting the Board carried out an assessment of the application of the guidelines for remuneration to senior executives that were adopted by the 2012 AGM.
-The results of this assessment were published on the website in good time before the 2013 AGM
+Before the 2014 annual general meeting the board carried out an assessment of the application of the guidelines for remuneration to senior executives that were adopted by the 2013 AGM.
+The results of this assessment were published on the website in good time before the 2014 AGM.

-CHRISTIAN SIEVERT Board member and member of the Auditing Committee
+CHRISTIAN SIEVERT Board member and chairman of the auditing committee